Many people are starting to get the travel bug again and planning vacations that include travel to different states and countries.

 Under a basic insurance plan, there are significant limits as to what expenses can be reimbursed.
-When you add CFAR to your insurance plan, you'll be reimbursed for a wider range of travel-related expenses, like:
+When you add CFAR to your insurance plan, you may be reimbursed, depending on the policy, for a wider range of travel-related expenses, like:

 - Hotel deposits